 Towns Will Cut Flooding While Boosting Public Access and Compliance

-Virginia’s coastal towns will identify sites to protect and restore that fulfill a variety of needs.
+The Takeaway: Virginia’s coastal towns will identify sites to protect and restore that fulfill a variety of needs.

 Guidance will help thirty-seven of Virginia’s coastal communities address important local needs and regulatory requirements while identifying the best potential sites for wetland restoration, living shorelines, and other nature-based infrastructure.